jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 :::{dropdown} 💡 Self-Hosting {term}`LLMs <LLM>` (Optional)
 If you want to run models locally (for privacy or cost savings), tools like [Ollama](https://ollama.com/) make it easy:

+Privacy basics: When we say "for privacy," we mean you can keep prompts, code, and any sample data on your machine rather than sending them to a third‑party API.
+This reduces the risk of accidental disclosure and can help with compliance when handling sensitive data (PII, credentials, customer data).
+You should still follow your organization's policies (for example: scrub sensitive inputs, review telemetry/logging settings, and restrict network egress during development).

+Learn more:
+- [OWASP Top 10 for LLM Applications](https://owasp.org/www-project-top-10-for-large-language-model-applications/) — common risks like data leakage and prompt injection
+- [NIST AI Risk Management Framework (AI RMF 1.0)](https://www.nist.gov/itl/ai-risk-management-framework) — governance and privacy guidance for AI systems

 ```bash
 # Install Ollama
 # macOS: Download from https://ollama.com/download/mac